Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 1. How does ZooKeeper ensure data consistency in a distributed system?
 2. How does ZooKeeper handle node failures in a distributed system?
 3. Describe the role of ZooKeeper in coordinating and synchronizing distributed transactions.

+## Summary
+ZooKeeper provides to its clients the abstration of a set of data nodes (znodes), organized according to a hierarchical name space.
+The client can manipulate znodes through APIs.

+Updates on znodes are guaranted by ZooKeeper to be ordered in FIFO-order and are broadcasted by Zab atomically.

+Reading on znodes goes to the cached data on client first.
+The client can set *watch* to get notified when changes are made to them.